Does It Matter Who Files For Divorce First In Georgia?

 Control of Timeline

 Filing for a divorce first in the state of Georgia also provides you with a modicum of control over the timeline of proceedings.
-Because the requirement for responding to a divorce petition is within 30 days, letting your spouse file for divorce first means that you only have those 30 days to get together any paperwork needed, as well as any financial documentation and finding legal representation.
-In this situation, it’s best to be prepared for anything, so it’s better to file first so you have time and space to collect your information before filing and proceedings have begun.
+In Georgia, once you are served with divorce paperwork, you typically have 30 days to file an Answer.
+Letting your spouse file for divorce first means that you only have those 30 days after service to get together any paperwork needed, as well as any financial documentation and secure legal representation.
+In this situation, it’s best to be prepared for anything, so it’s better to file first so you have time and space to collect your information before response deadlines begin and proceedings are already underway.

 You Get Full Choice of Attorney